denis-yuen/write_api_experiment/README.md

   - Create Repositories
   - View all visible repositories
   - Read/Write to any accessible repository
-  - Administer User

-- A Quay.io organization
+- Quay.io organization(s)

-  Your Quay.io token msut have access to an existing Quay.io organization.
+  Your Quay.io token must have access to an existing Quay.io organization.
 The Write API web service currently does not create Quay.io organiztaions.
 The name of this organization must match the GitHub organization.

 ## Web Service Usage